James G. Watt

-James Gaius Watt (born January 31, 1938) is a public servant who served as U.S. Secretary of the Interior from 1981 to 1983.
-He has been described as "anti-environmentalist", and was one of Ronald Reagan's most controversial cabinet appointments.
-Watt's pro-development views played an instrumental role in ending the Sagebrush Rebellion.
+James Gaius Watt (January 31, 1938 – May 27, 2023) was an American lawyer, lobbyist, and civil servant who served as Secretary of the Interior in the Ronald Reagan administration from 1981 to 1983.
+He was described as "anti-environmentalist" and was one of Ronald Reagan's most controversial cabinet appointments.

+His tenure as Secretary of the Interior was controversial primarily because he was perceived as hostile to environmentalism.
+Watt opened up nearly all of America's coastal waters to oil and gas drilling, widened access to coal on federal lands, and eased restrictions on strip-mining.
+His proposals to sell off federal lands failed due to extensive opposition.
+In 1983, he resigned after controversially remarking that a panel reviewing his coal-leasing policies had "every kind of mixture—I have a Black.
+I have a woman, two Jews and a cripple."

+After resigning from government, Watt became a lobbyist for builders seeking contracts with the U.S. Department of Housing and Urban Development (HUD).
+In 1995, he was indicted on 18 counts of felony perjury and obstruction of justice for making false statements before a federal grand jury investigating influence peddling at HUD.
+The following year, he was sentenced to five years' probation.

 Early life and career

-Watt was born in Lusk, Wyoming, the son of Lois Mae (née Williams) and William Gaius Watt.
-He attended the University of Wyoming, earning a bachelor's degree in 1960 and a juris doctor degree in 1962.
+Watt was born in Lusk, Wyoming, the son of Lois Mae (née Williams) and William Gaius Watt, a lawyer and homesteader.

+Watt attended the University of Wyoming, earning a bachelor's degree in 1960 and a juris doctor degree in 1962.

+Career

 Watt's first political job was as an aide to Republican Party Senator Milward L. Simpson of Wyoming, whom he met through Simpson's son, Alan.

 A lifelong Republican, he served as Secretary to the right-leaning Natural Resources Committee and Environmental Pollution Advisory Panel of the U.S. Chamber of Commerce.
 In 1969, Watt was appointed the deputy assistant secretary of water and power development at the Department of the Interior.
 In 1975, Watt was appointed vice chairman of the Federal Power Commission.

-In 1977, Watt became the first president and chief legal officer of Mountain States Legal Foundation, a public interest law firm "dedicated to individual liberty, the right to own and use property, limited and ethical government and economic freedom."
+In 1977, Watt became the first president and chief legal officer of Mountain States Legal Foundation, a public interest law firm "dedicated to individual liberty, the right to own and use property, limited and ethical government and economic freedom".
 A number of attorneys who worked for Watt at the firm later became high-ranking officers of the federal government, including Ann Veneman and Gale Norton.

-Secretary of the Interior
+U.S. Secretary of the Interior

-In 1980, President-elect Reagan nominated Watt as his Secretary of the Interior.
-The United States Senate subsequently confirmed the nomination.

-His tenure as Secretary of the Interior was controversial, primarily because he was perceived as being hostile to environmentalism, and endorsed development of federal lands by foresting and ranching, and for other commercial interests.